htc-ccis1505/htc-fund/_assignments/more-lists-v1.md

 Gather this data into a list.
 Report back some statistics on the data (choose 3 of 5):

-- Report back the first names given and a count of how many people had each name.
+- Ask for a letter, then say how many first names started with that letter.
-- What was the most common first letter in the first names?
+- Say all the first names given with a count of how many people had each name.
-- What was the most common last name, and how many people had that last name?
+- What was the most common first or last name, and how many people had that last name?
-- What was the longest first name, the longest last name, and (bonus) the longest overall name.
+- What was the longest first name, the longest last name, and the longest overall name.
 - How many people had first names and last names that start with the same letter?

 ### Trade with someone else